Skumar1690/skumar1690/README.md

 ## 🔍 Current Focus

-- 💡 Developing advanced REST APIs with Node.js and Express
+- 💡 Learning the MERN stack (MongoDB, Express, React, Node.js) comprehensively
 - 🌐 Building responsive web applications with React and TailwindCSS
+- 🧠 Advancing Data Structures and Algorithms skills for technical interviews
+- 🤖 Exploring Generative AI and Machine Learning fundamentals
-- 📊 Exploring data visualization libraries and techniques
+- 📊 Studying data visualization libraries and cloud technologies
-- 🧠 Enhancing skills in system design and architecture
+- 🛠️ Working on personal projects to apply new skills (in progress)

 ## 🔗 Connect with me